Have you ever thought, “Why do I have so much unrest? How can I have peace?” The inner peace you yearn for seems unattainable, no matter what you do.

-Although you try different ways to find a solution, the inner peace you yearn for seems unattainable.
-We’ve all felt this disquiet within, regardless of our background, education, or social status.
-Why is that?
-The source of this feeling is rooted in a fundamental problem—we’re not at peace with God.
-And when we’re not at peace with God, it’s impossible for us to be at peace with ourselves.
+We’ve all felt this disquiet, regardless of our background, education, or social status.
+The reason we have this feeling is rooted in a fundamental problem—we’re not at peace with God.
+In such a state, it’s impossible to have true peace.

-We may think, “I’m not such a bad person.”
-But can any of us claim we’ve never had a sinful thought, spoken a lie, or done anything we felt guilty about?
-This is evidence that sin affects every one of us and makes us contrary to God.
-And in opposition to God, we reject Him, profane Him, and even dare to say, “There is no God.”
+We may think, “I’m not such a bad person,” but can anyone claim to have never had a sinful thought, spoken a lie, or done something they shouldn’t have?
+Sin affects us all and makes us contrary to God.
+In opposition to God, we reject Him, we profane Him, and some daringly say, “There is no God.”
 Sin estranges us from God to such an extent that we become enemies of God.

-Perhaps we think that by doing good deeds we can offset our sins.
-But that’s impossible.
-The poison of sin automatically causes all our thoughts, words, and actions to be something against God.
+Maybe we think our good deeds can offset our sins.
+But the poison of sin automatically stains our every thought, word, and action, making them all contrary to God.
 The Bible tells us plainly, “There is none righteous, not even one.”
-Our being is fundamentally in conflict with God.
+All have sinned.
+Alas, our very being is fundamentally in conflict with God.

-So God Himself did something.
-Although we were His enemies, even hating Him, God never ceased to love us.
-Out of His immense love for us, God sent His Son, Jesus Christ, to die on the cross for the sins of all mankind.
+But the good news is this: God did something.
+Out of His immense love for us, God sent His Son, Jesus Christ, to die on the cross for the sins of mankind.
 The Bible says, “God commends His own love to us in that while we were yet sinners, Christ died for us.”
-Jesus shed His blood for us so our sins could be forgiven.
-His death fully resolves the conflict between us and God.
-If we accept Jesus as our Savior, the Bible tells us that we enemies are reconciled to God through the death of His Son.
-Our sins are forgiven, God welcomes us gladly, and in place of turmoil, our heart is filled with deep peace and the love of God.
+Jesus bore the judgment for our sins and shed His blood so we could be forgiven.
+He fully resolved the conflict between us and God by His death.
+Because of His sacrifice, when we accept Jesus as our Savior, our sins are forgiven and we’re reconciled to God.
+God welcomes us gladly, and in place of turmoil, He fills our heart with a deep peace and His eternal love.

 Are you at peace with God?
-You no longer have to be His enemy.
-God loves you and longs for you to be reconciled to Him.
-Jesus died for you to make this possible.
-This is an accomplished fact.
-But for it to be your personal reality, you must accept what He did for you.
-Simply repent, that is, turn your heart to God.
-Confess your sin to Him, and accept the Lord Jesus as your Savior by praying:
+You don’t have to be His enemy.
+God loves you; He longs for you to be reconciled to Him.
+Jesus died to make this possible, but you must accept Him and what He did for you.
+Simply repent—that is, turn your heart to God.
+Confess your sins to Him and accept the Lord Jesus as your Savior by praying the following: